andrewratliff/andrewratliff.github.io/_posts/2020-07-09-i-am-malala.md

 # Class

 Like girls, poor children in Pakistan are vulnerable to contempt.
 As a young man, Malala’s father desperately wants to continue his own education so he won’t  “end up like his brother teaching in a local school” (p.
 33).
-Malala explains that teachers do not want to teach at the mountain village of Sewoor, Pakistan, where her uncle works:
+Malala explains why teachers do not want to teach at the mountain village of Sewoor, Pakistan, where her uncle works:

 > The people in Sewoor were Gujars, Kohistanis and Mians.
 We regard Mians as noble or landed people, but Gujars and Kohistanis are what we call hilly people, peasants who look after buffaloes.
 Their children are usually dirty and they are looked down upon by Pashtuns, even if they are poor themselves.
 ‘They are dirty, black and stupid,’ people would say.
 ‘Let them be illiterate.’
 All the teachers do is to keep the children quiet with a long stick, as they cannot imagine education will be any use to them. (p.
 34)